darinex/cocos2dx-AdvancedRenderer/README.md

 ## What is cocos2dx-AdvancedRenderer?

-cocos2dx-AdvancedRenderer is a extended version of default Renderer class used by cocos2d-x.
-It adresses some flaws with the original Renderer (listed [here](http://discuss.cocos2d-x.org/t/flaws-with-renderer-glprogram-and-gl-state-management/26239)), and adds the possility of sending arbitrary vertex data to the Renderer.
+cocos2dx-AdvancedRenderer is an extended version of the default Renderer class used by cocos2d-x.
+It adresses some flaws with the original Renderer (listed [here](http://discuss.cocos2d-x.org/t/flaws-with-renderer-glprogram-and-gl-state-management/26239)), and adds the possibility of sending arbitrary vertex data to the Renderer.

 Features are: